JackWRadford/polls-backend/README.md

-### Polls Backend
+### PollMaker Backend

-Built with Node, Express, and MongoDB, with TypeScript.
+Built with TypeScript, Node, Express, Express-Validator, and MongoDB.
+Hosted on Heroku.